Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 We arrive at the following important fact: enforcing the pattern $\pi$ onto an affine stabilizer subspace returns another affine stabilizer subspace.
-In fact, taking tensor products and applying unitaries both map affine stabilizer subspaces to affine stabilizer subspaces, and tracing out qubits maps affine stabilizer subspaces to affine subspaces.
-For two states $\ket{\psi_1}$ and $\ket{\psi_2}$ with affine stabilizer subspaces $\mathcal A_1$ and $\mathcal A_2$, respectively, the Paulis $P_1\otimes P_2$ that stabilize $\ket{\psi_1}\otimes\ket{\psi_2}$ (up to a sign) and also satisfy $P_1\in\mathcal{A}_1, P_2\in\mathcal{A}_2$ are given by the direct product
+In the following lemma, we summarize other important operations that share this property.